John Schneider (screen actor): Legal issues

 On June 12, 2018, Schneider spoke to Fox News regarding his upcoming three-day jail sentence for failing to pay alimony to his estranged wife Elvira Castle.
 He said he has had hard financial times and he has spent his money on repairing his studio in Louisiana which was destroyed in an August 2016 flood.
 He was arrested at 10:29 AM and released at 3:45 PM.
 The short imprisonment was due to the overcrowded prison.
 He contrasted the warm treatment of the corrections officers to the "guilty until proven innocent" treatment he received in the court system.
-However, he still has to do 240 hours of community service and pay the debt to Elvira, or else he faces an imprisonment of five years.
+However, he was still ordered to perform 240 hours of community service and pay the debt to Elvira, or else face imprisonment of five years.